 This gives our backend a way to distinguish requests coming from a web browser or Hyperview client, and serve the appropriate content to each.

-There are two main approaches: fine-grained and global.
+There are two main approaches to content negotiation: fine-grained and global.

 Approach 1: Template Switching

 When we ported the Contacts app from the web to mobile, we kept all of the Flask views but made some minor changes.

 Specifically, we introduced a new function

 render_to_response() and called it in the return statement of each view.